pavelone/presentation-app/src/markdown/install.md

 ![pgAdmin Connection Screenshot](../imgs/pgadmin-sql-result.png)

-That means query was executed successfuly.
+That means query was executed successfully.
 Now let's try to find newly created Organization with FHIR search functionality.
 Copy-paste following query in editor window and execute it: